mostlygeek/go-exiftool/README.md

 This library was opensourced so others can _not worry about it_ and just work with the metadata. :)

+## Notice

+This library is still pretty young.
+Please use and report any bugs and issues.

 ## Usage

 Under the covers `go-exiftool` does this: